Ward 9A Forensic Mental Health

-You’ll need a positive attitude and very good communication skills, be able to take direction and work well as part of team.
-Our Mental Health Assistant staff can be asked to work a variety of shifts over seven days; mornings (7.30am start), afternoons (3.00pm start) and nights (11.15pm start).
+You'll need a positive attitude and very good communication skills, be able to take direction and work well as part of a team.
+Our Mental Health Assistant staff can be asked to work a variety of shifts over seven days; mornings (7:30am start), afternoons (3:00pm start) and nights (11:15pm start).

 Our ideal applicant will be confident in providing support and assisting patients; be motivated, display initiative, be patient focussed at all times and be able to adapt to a changing, and at times challenging environment.

 We look forward to hearing from you if you feel that you meet the criteria in the attached position description.
 Applicants should also note that a full driver's licence is a requirement for this position.

 If you are new to mental health full training and support will be provided.